ArduPilot/ardupilot_wiki/common/source/docs/common-pixhackV5-overview.rst

-.. _common-pixhackV5-overview:
+.. _common-CUAVv5-overview:

 ============================
-Pixhack V5 Overview
+CUAV v5 Overview
 ============================

 .. image:: ../../../images/pixhackv5/v5-autopilot.jpg
     :target: ../_images/v5-autopilot.jpg
     :width: 360px

-The CUAV Pixhack v5 is an advanced autopilot designed and made by CUAV.
+The CUAV v5 is an advanced autopilot designed and made by CUAV.
 The board is based on the FMUv5 open hardware design, with further attribution `here <https://github.com/cuav/hardware/blob/master/PixHack_v5/README.md>`__.
 It is intended primarily for academic and commercial users.